 If you have the habit of washing the hair daily and cannot live without it, then dry shampoo is the best option.
 You can spray in some dry shampoo and your hair will prep-up and give you the effect of shampooed hair without washing away the color.

 Is Daily Shampooing a Good Idea Later?

 Shampooing daily tends to force color out of your hair constantly, which leads to lighter colors soon.
-Rather than shampooing daily opting for dry scalp shampoo in between shampooing sessions is a good idea if you need daily shampooing.
+Rather than shampooing daily opting for best dry scalp shampoo in between shampooing sessions is a good idea if you need daily shampooing.

 Other Special Shampoos Specific for Colored Hair

 - Color Depositing Shampoos: These shampoos come with a small quantity of dye, and each time you shampoo, they deposit small amounts of dye-making up for what they are stripping off.
 They deepen the color and extend the time between the touch-ups.
 But eventually, the color will fade as it can only add but not stop the color from fading, but the process is slowed down.

 - Color Protecting Shampoos: They protect the color by strengthening the cuticle and thus avoiding the seepage of color from them.
 The strength is supplied through the antioxidants, amino acids, proteins, and like substances.
 Hence, they help retain color longer.

 - Color Enhancing Shampoos: Loaded with sun protectors and Ph balancing capacity, they tend to maintain the shine of the colored hair.
 Thus, keeping hair lustrous.